jcsrb/MediaSession/readme.md

 # AudioSession

-we all have been there, you are listening to a podcast on a website and by mistake closed the tab.
-You can resurrect the tab, but if you didn't pay close attention to the timer, finding the right place again can be tricky. _AudioSession_ is here to fix just that!
+we all have been there: you are listening to a podcast on a website and you accidentally close the tab.
+You can reopen the tab, but if you didn't pay close attention to the timer, finding the right place again can be tricky. __AudioSession__ is here to fix just that!

 ## What is it?
-AudioSession is an extension of the [HTMLAudioElement][HAEdoc] prototype that keeps track of __&lt;audio&gt;__  `currentTime` saves it to __localStorage__ to be able to retrieve it on the next play, regardless of page reload.
+AudioSession is an extension of the [HTMLAudioElement][HAEdoc] prototype that keeps track of __&lt;audio&gt;__  `currentTime` and saves it to __localStorage__ to be able to retrieve it on the next play, regardless of page reload.
 Works great with `autoplay` and has no issues with `loop`